cdominicatBI/APIDocPortal/docs/OrganizationServiceUserGuide.md

 8. All data in the system can be cached in memory except for user overrides, which will be fetched from the database.

 ## APIs in This Set
 The endpoints of the Configuration Service are summarized below.

-To learn more about a specific API, follow the link in the left column.
+To see the API itself, see [Organization Service API](reference/OrganizationServiceYAML.yml).

 API Code	| API Name	| URL   	|How it works	| Use for
 ----------|-----------|---------|-------------|---------